CoreMedia/csv-reporting/README.md

 -csv-reporting.xml
 ```

-After creating the csv-reporter group, add the desired users as members of this group using the CoreMedia SiteManager.
+After creating the csv-reporter group, add the desired users as members of this group using the CoreMedia User Manager.

+For CMCC-Service customers, the above applies to the Sandbox only and group creation and user assignment can be performed using the Cloud Manager.

 ## Reporting Settings
 The CSV reporter requires a global settings document to be present at Settings/Options/Settings/ReportingSettings.
 Use the serverimport tool to import the provided settings document.